nilostolte/nilostolte.github.io/applications/GlyphVisualizer/README.md

 ## Scaling

-The figure below shows all messages displayed when stopping the cursor over the magnifiers or the folder
+The figure below shows all messages displayed when stopping the cursor over the magnifiers or the folder icons.
+By clicking on either these icons produces a corresponding action.
+Clicking on the magnifiers changes the scale of the whole interface.

 <kbd>
   <img src="https://github.com/user-attachments/assets/5ee57648-98e3-4b73-ae36-482b88442a66">